kadena-io/pact/docs/pact-reference.md

 ---

 "Pacts" are multi-stage sequential transactions that are defined as a single body of code called a [pact](#defpact).
-Definining a multi-step interaction as a pact ensures that transaction participants will enact an agreed sequence of operations, and offers a special "execution scope" that can be used to create and manage data resources only during the lifetime of a given multi-stage interaction.
+Defining a multi-step interaction as a pact ensures that transaction participants will enact an agreed sequence of operations, and offers a special "execution scope" that can be used to create and manage data resources only during the lifetime of a given multi-stage interaction.